 Selling a house as is can be intimidating and confusing for some people.
 On the one hand, the option seems like a quick and easy way to sell your property.
 But on the other hand, you might come across as desperate and sneaky, selling a home that needs repairs.

 More often than not, neither is the case.
 Whenever selling a house as-is, you are likely to experience a combination of both.
-The process may certainly be more straightforward, but that does not mean there are no challenges of its own.
+The process may certainly be more straightforward, but that does not mean there are no challenges of their own.

 It is almost always the case that when someone decides to sell their house, they are selling a home that needs repairs.
 At this point, the seller has two options: invest in pre-sale improvements or sell the house as-is.